cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 * Peripherals → USB Configuration → XHCI Hand-off : Enabled
 * Chipset → Internal Graphics : Enabled (important for Quicklook/Preview and hardware acceleration)
     - Please note that we will be using our internal GPU in **headless** mode only and this guide assumes that.
 This is how an iMac19,1 (what we're basing our build on) behaves.
-    - If you opt to disable Internal Graphics, you will need to use `NoVPAJpeg.kext`.
-Otherwise, it is not required.
     - I seriously recommend enabling the iGPU.
+However, if you can't boot and get the error message "Unable to allocate runtime area", you will need to disable the iGPU.
+Unfortunately, I had to disable it myself.
+    - If you opt to disable Internal Graphics, you will need to use `NoVPAJpeg.kext` to have proper decoding.
+Otherwise, it is not required and should not be used.

 You may want to take a look at my [BIOS Settings & Overclocking](BIOS_SETTINGS.md).